-For the three months ended December 31, 2021, management fees have changed by 13.8% over the same prior year periods.
-The change is a result of the Corporation acquiring managed stores, reducing the number of stores in our third party management platform.
+For the three months ended December 31, 2022, management fees have slightly increased by 0.7% over the same prior year period.
+For the fiscal year, management fee have decreased 6.9% over the same prior year period.
+The decrease is a result of the Corporation acquiring managed stores, reducing the number of stores in our third party management platform.